bala-clustrex/aws-s3/blog/article.md

 The JWT has a **pre-defined expiration time which should be reasonably short**, to avoid having a valid JWT containing expired or revoked access/ID tokens.
 Another option would be to check the access/ID tokens regularly and revoke the associated JWT if needed, but then we would need a revocation mechanism, which would makes things more complex.

-Finally, as suggested above, the tokens provided by Okta have an expiration time.
+Finally, as suggested above, the tokens provided by auth0 have an expiration time.
 It is possible **to transparently renew them using a refresh token** (so the user doesn't have to re-login when the tokens expire) but we didn't implement that.

 ## Conclusion

-While adding OAuth2 authentication to an S3 static bucket with Okta (or any other OAuth2 provider) is possible in an AWS-integrated and secure manner, it's certainly not straightforward.
+While adding OAuth2 authentication to an S3 static bucket with auth0 (or any other OAuth2 provider) is possible in an AWS-integrated and secure manner, it's certainly not straightforward.

-It requires writing a middleware between AWS and the OAuth2 provider (Okta in our case) using Lambda@Edge.
+It requires writing a middleware between AWS and the OAuth2 provider (auth0 in our case) using Lambda@Edge.
 We had to do the following ourselves:
 * Validate the user authentication
 * Remember the user authentication
 * Refresh the user authentication (not implemented in our solution)